Web Application Penetration Testing Methodology

 Penetration testing of a web application includes the following stages:

-The Cobalt team of pentesters do not need access to the underlying web application source code, unless you specify it as a requirement.
+Cobalt pentesters do not need access to the source code of your application, unless you specify it as a requirement.
+We look at the application logic by working with your app.

 Tests of a Web asset include tests of APIs used to populate content on that asset.
 If you have additional APIs, you may consider setting up: